shopware/shopware/src/Docs/Resources/v2/30-theme-guide/50-scss.md

 [titleEn]: <>(SCSS and Styling)
 [hash]: <>(article:theme_scss)

-The style sheets are written in [SASS](https://sass-lang.com/).
-The organization is inspired by the [7-1 pattern](https://sass-guidelin.es/#architecture) structure.
+The stylesheets are written in [SASS](https://sass-lang.com/).
+The folder structure is inspired by the [7-1 pattern](https://sass-guidelin.es/#architecture) structure.

 ```
 <platform/src/Storefront/Resources/app/storefront/src/scss>